RinaldoBenaccetta/anah/readme.md

 **Type** : string

 The partials folder.
-The pages Can be markdown or HTML.
+The pages can be markdown or HTML.

-files with .md, .html and .hbs extensions are accepted, other will be ignored.
+Files with .md, .html and .hbs extensions are accepted, others will be ignored.

 ##### helpers